 Describing her own personal style as “colourful and bright, but never black”, the resulting images very much reflect that and definitely make a bold statement.
 How did it all come about?
 Quite organically, actually.
 “The fashion assistant at Vogue emailed me out of the blue one day and asked for specific hats from my Instagram.”
 All she knew was who the shoot was going to be styled by and who the photographer was, everything else was a surprise.
 A good one at that.

-Very much in favour of the slow fashion movement, Sarah later touches on the importance of sustainability in her work, telling me that it’s a great way to support local people.
+Very much in favour of the slow fashion movement, Sarah says that sustainability is another important element of her work, telling me that it’s a great way to support local people.
 “Slow fashion encourages slower production, unifies sustainability with ethics, and ultimately invites consumers to invest in well-made and lasting clothes.
 The fabrics are bought as needed and not in bulk so there is little waste.
 I try to buy locally where I can and my printed fabrics (which are going to be launched at Showcase Ireland) are made in Donegal with sustainable inks.
 All the hats are made in my studio by hand in Rathfarnham which helps to bring local people together.”

 Already having achieved great success with her work, the Irishwoman still has big plans for the future and lists off several different designers she’d love to collaborate with.
 “I really love Japanese designers like Junya Watanabe or Comme Des Garcons.
 They really appreciate craft and texture.
 The Japanese really have a unique sense of style and craft.

 “Naoshima Art Island in Japan was a true inspiration.
 It’s an island with a small population, but it’s full of modern art for tourists to explore, including work by James Turrell and Yayoi Kusama… I wish Ireland had an art island like Japan, but full of work by Irish artists!”

 This article was originally published in May 2022.